How to Fight a Moth Infestation Fast

 As mentioned earlier, clothing made from natural fibres and materials, such as silk, leather, wool, angora, alpaca, and cashmere, are the primary targets.
 You might find that a cotton shirt here and there has been eaten, but that is normally caused by stains from food and perspiration.
 Even damp clothing will attract moths, no matter the material.

-To understand the best approach to controlling clothes moth damage, you need to read our 10 Steps To Clothes Moth Prevention.
+To understand the best approach to controlling clothes moth damage, you need to read our article on How to Get Rid of Clothes Moths and Their Larvae.

 Moth-Prevention.com offers you the Proven Range for Clothes Moth Control including Clothes Moth Traps for adult moths and Clothes Moth Killer Kits to eliminate clothes moth larvae.
 We've worked closely with our suppliers to bring you a focused range of products that are backed by our 100% Satisfaction Guarantee.